aliakbar1881/Custom_Networks_Template/README.md

-# Custom_Networks_Template
+# Tempnet
-This is a repo to base fuondation of another custom networks
+This is a repo to base fuondation of networks
 --------

 ### how to run: